Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Related Work

 \section{Related Work}

-\paragraph{Vision-Language Navigation (VLN)} VLN aims to enable autonomous agents to navigate complex environments by understanding and executing natural language instructions based on visual context.
+\paragraph{Vision-Language Navigation (VLN).} VLN aims to enable autonomous agents to navigate complex environments by understanding and executing natural language instructions based on visual context.
 Early VLN methods use sequence-to-sequence LSTMs to predict low-level actions~\cite{anderson2018vision} or high-level actions from panoramas~\cite{fried2018speaker}.
 Several attention processes have been proposed~\cite{qi2020object, hong2020language, an2021neighbor} to enhance the process of learning visual textual correspondence.
 Reinforcement learning is also explored to improve policy learning~\cite{wang2018look, tan2019learning, wang2020soft}.
 Besides, transformer-based architecture have shown superior performance to long-distance contextual information~\cite{hao2020towards, majumdar2020improving}.
 More recent works~\cite{zhou2024navgpt,chen2024mapgpt} leverage the reasoning and dialogue capabilities of LLMs, achieving great progress.
-However, most of them are developed under a ground-based, discrete VLN setting, which simplifies navigation as traversing on a predefined graph on the ground.
-This limits the free movement space of UAVs in the real world.
-Aerial VLN remains challenging due to the large-scale and complex environments.
+However, most of them operate in limited spaces on the ground.
+In contrast, aerial VLN remains challenging due to the large-scale and complex environments.

-\paragraph{UAV navigation} Unmanned Aerial Vehicle (UAV) navigation has seen a surge of interest over the past few decades.
-Guided with instructions, Blukis \emph{et al.}~\cite{blukis2018following} use imitation learning for low-level velocity command prediction.~\cite{blukis2018mapping} predicts interpretable position-visitation distributions to guide UAV's control actions, using a combination of supervised and imitation learning for efficient training.
-Misra \emph{et al.}~\cite{misra2018mapping} decompose instruction execution in two stages, separately using supervised learning for goal prediction and policy gradient for action generation.
-AerialVLN \cite{liu_2023_AerialVLN} contributes a much more challenging aerial VLN dataset focusing on large-scale environments, and provides a look-ahead guidance method as the baseline.
+\paragraph{UAV Navigation.} Unmanned Aerial Vehicle (UAV) navigation has seen a surge of interest over the past years.
+Many earlier works~\cite{blukis2018following, blukis2018mapping} using a combination of supervised and imitation learning for efficient training and low-level velocity prediction to guide UAV's control actions.
+LINGUNET~\cite{misra2018mapping} decomposes instruction execution into two stages, separately using supervised learning for goal prediction and policy gradient for action generation.
+AerialVLN \cite{liu_2023_AerialVLN} contributes a much more challenging aerial VLN dataset focusing on outdoor aerial environments, and provides a look-ahead guidance method as the baseline.
+Recent research~\cite{openuav, sautenkov2025uav, tian2025uavs} exploiting the powerful visual reasoning capabilities of VLM to address the challenges posed by UAV navigation scenes.
 Despite the progress, the generalizability and performance of these methods still require improvement.

-\paragraph{LLMs for robot planning and interaction}
+\paragraph{LLMs for Robot Planning and Interaction.}